Fernoss/Fernoss/README.md

 - 🌱 I’m currently learning Web Development through University (First year rookie) and Full-Stack Development through Udemy as a bonus.
 - 💞️ I’m looking to collaborate on whatever possibilities I may find.
 - 📫 How to reach me @LinkdIn: https://www.linkedin.com/in/joonas-koskinen-416a50197/
-- Remember to checkout fernoss.github.io for html + css.
 - Newest published project created with React.js, Supabase as a database and published with Netlify. https://fernoss-todayilearned.netlify.app/

 <!---